sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 ![Working boot parameters for forcing pae](/img/thinkpad/boot-from-usb-parameters.jpg)

 Once Puppy Linux loaded (from the USB, not the hard drive), I used GParted, a partition manager that luckily ships with Puppy, to clear out sda1, the ThinkPad's main internal hard drive.
+I chose to format both partitions on the hard drive as ext3... kind of figured it was a compromise between compatibility and working well on the old hardware (rather than ext2 or ext4).
 I then removed the Windows XP<sup>TM</sup> sticker from the machine -- bye, Windows<sup>TM</sup>!

 ### Installing Puppy Linux _to the hard drive_